Application guidelines for TIA Postdoc call

 - Basic information about the postdoc’s supervisor in the company

-- Short CV of the company supervisor (to be submitted as a PDF attachment)
+- Short CV of the company contact person (to be submitted as a PDF attachment)

-- Brief description of the company’s in-kind contribution to the project
+- Description of the company’s in-kind contribution to the project

-- A brief evaluation of the anticipated impact of the project for the company.
+- Evaluation of the anticipated impact of the project for the company.

-General terms of the funding and IP issues
+General terms of the funding and IPR issues

 The Foundation will sign a project agreement, in accordance with the general terms of the funding, with the academic partner that receives TIA funding.
-The terms of the funding are approved when the funding is received.
+The approval of the general terms of funding and the signing of the project agreement are, in case of a positive funding decision, a prerequisite for the payment of the funding.

-The Foundation encourages the academic partner and the business partner to agree in writing on IP rights, confidentiality and other issues related to the project.
+The Foundation recommends that the academic partner and the business partner agree in writing on IP rights, confidentiality and other issues related to the project before the start of the collaboration.
 The Foundation will not be a party to any contracts concerning the results of the project.
-However, the general terms also provide guidance on IP rights.
+The general conditions for funding provide general guidelines on IPR issues.

 General terms of TIA funding (in English and In Finnish).